JAIGANESHVETRISELVAN/bell_pepper_leaf_desease_classification/README.md

 ### Cited By IEEE Paper :
 1. <a href="https://ieeexplore.ieee.org/abstract/document/10415016" target="_blank">GSAtt-CMNetV3: Pepper Leaf Disease Classification using Osprey Optimization</a>
+1. <a href="https://ieeexplore.ieee.org/abstract/document/10497250/" target="_blank">Analysis of Pre-Trained CNN Models for Pepper and Potato Leaf Disease Prediction</a>

 ## Implementation App
 This repository contains web-based applications built using python, flask and some additional libraries listed in the requirements.